CMAdSDK/android_sdk/juhe_V3.4_ext_world/integration_document_ext_en.md

 	 // The first parameter：Context
 	 // The second parameter：Posid
- 	 NativeAdManager nativeAdManager = new NativeAdManager(this, "Your posid");
+ 	 NativeAdManagerEx nativeAdManagerEx = new NativeAdManagerEx(this, "Your posid");
- 	 nativeAdManager.setNativeAdListener(new INativeAdLoaderListener() {
+ 	 nativeAdManagerEx.setNativeAdListener(new INativeAdLoaderListener() {
 		       @Override
 		       public void adLoaded() {
 				     //get ad